White abstract texture on dark green background, paint effect

 Internal and external notions in taichi

-We contrast the external notion based on brute strength with the internal notion based on the development of more subtle biomechanical skills.
-Of course, there are bridges between these two notions, since it would be absurd to deny the value of a minimum of muscle tone in any physical activity.
-This is why very old people with limited mobility will find Qi Gong more enjoyable than taichi chuan, a discipline that challenges balance, mobility and coordination.
+The external concept is contrasted with the internal one: the former relies on brute force, while the latter is based on the development of more subtle biomechanical skills.
+Of course, bridges exist between these two notions, as it would be absurd to deny the value of a minimum level of muscle tone in any physical activity.
+Consequently, very elderly and less mobile individuals will find greater fulfillment in practicing Qi Gong rather than Tai Chi Chuan, a discipline that challenges balance, mobility, and coordination.

 Evolution towards Yang and Chen styles

-Under the influence of a disciple who created his own current, known today as the Yang style, Chen boxing evolved into the Chen-style taichi chuan we know today.
+It was under the influence of a disciple who created his own style, known today as the Yang style, that Chen boxing evolved into the Chen style tai chi chuan we know today.

 A history revisited through dynasties